elsiewongPGcs/eportfolio/README.txt

 https://elsiewongpgcs.github.io/eportfolio/ | @elsiewongPGcs

-This is Forty, my latest and greatest addition to HTML5 UP and, per its incredibly creative name, my 40th (woohoo)!
+This is Elsie, my latest and greatest addition to HTML5 UP and, per its incredibly creative name, my 40th (woohoo)!
 It's built around a grid of "image tiles" that are set up to smoothly transition to secondary landing pages (for which a separate page template is provided), and includes a number of neat effects (check out the menu!),